Fact checked by Jonathan Eilenberg, CPE

 Another important distinction between a bedding blanket and a throw blanket?
 Size.

 Bedding blankets (or blankets intended as layers on your bed) usually match your bed’s dimensions.
-A queen size bed will need a larger blanket than a full size bed.
-However, throw blankets do not have to match your bed’s size.
+A queen size bed will need a larger blanket than a full size bed, but large throw blankets do not have to match your bed’s size.

 A typical throw is smaller than your bedding blanket since it is only meant for decor or versatile coverage.
 The standard throw blanket dimensions are 50 inches by 60 inches (about 1.25 meters by 1.5 meters).
 Compared to a queen bed coverlet blanket (like Casper’s oh-so-cozy Crinkle Coverlet) that measures 92 inches by 96 inches, that’s a big difference.2

 For newborns, toddlers, and small children, your typical throw blanket will feel more overwhelming than comforting.
-Give a young child snuggly support with infant-friendly blanket sizes.3 Depending on the child’s age and needs, consider these types of blankets:
+Give a young child snuggly support with the right baby blanket size.3 Depending on the child’s age and needs, consider these types of blankets:

 An afghan blanket is a decorative blanket named after its origin country of Afghanistan.
 While similar to a throw, they differ in design and material—afghans are always crocheted or knitted with wool yarn, usually in striped patterns.1